Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 ## Perceptions Towards Working with Robots

+The following questions were asked to participants to garner perceptions towards working alongside robots of varying capabilities in the workplace:

 | Dataset Column | Demographic | Possible Values |
 | ------------- | ------------- | ------------- |
 | 22 | Have you worked along-side or with robot assistants before on the job? | |